ktikba/mitm-censor/CONTRIBUTING.md

 default, mitmproxy runs on port `8080`, so you'll want to point your local computer to `127.0.0.1:8080` or your test device to whatever your internal IP is.

+### Windows proxy settings

+* Open Settings
+* Go to Network and Internet
+* Click on Proxy on the left sidebar
+* At the bottom, you can enable proxy settings and specify the proxy server's IP address and port

+### macOS proxy settings

+* Open System Preferences
+* Go to Network
+* Click on your network connection method (Ethernet, Wi-Fi, etc.) and click Settings
+* Go to the Proxies tab
+* You can specify the proxy server's IP address and port here

+### Other devices

+Almost any device with proxy settings is supported.
+You can find instructions online for iOS, Android, etc. Google is your friend. :)

+## Trust mitmproxy's certificate

+Once you're connected to the proxy server, you won't be able to access the internet right away.
+However, you'll know it's working if you point your device's browser to http://mitm.it.
+This page will only work for you if you're connected to the proxy, and contains instructions for finishing your device setup.
+Download the certificate for your device's operating system, and follow the instructions carefully.
+You may need to close and re-open your browser after following the instructions to be able to access the internet again.

+Once you've successfully added mitmproxy's certificate to your system, you'll be able to access the internet, and you're successfully running mitm-censor!

+## Configuration

+The heart of mitm-censor is in a single Python file in `scripts/mitm-censor.py`.
+Near the top of this file is a `config` object which lets you change the behavior of mitm-censor.
+Each config option is documented with comments.
+If you make changes to this script and save it, the script will be reloaded automatically by the mitmproxy instance.